 Warhammer 40,000, In the grim darkness of the future tremble at the righteous fury of the Emperor's finest, the Rainbow Warriors, split from the ultramarines chapter.
 Yup the Rainbow Warriors were an actual Space Marine chapter from the ol' Rogue Trader days.

-this is actually Older Than Feudalism though; the ORIGINAL Rainbow Warriors were the chosen heroes of Valhalla, picked to defend the Rainbow Bridge ( Bifrost ) in the great final battle f the Norse mythological canon
+This is actually Older Than Feudalism though; the ORIGINAL Rainbow Warriors were the chosen heroes of Valhalla, picked to defend the Rainbow Bridge ( Bifrost ) in the great final battle f the Norse mythological canon

 This was said to be the main reason why Dude was rejected from the Dino Attack Team and forced to spend most of the war in Antarctica.

 Champions is generally fairly good about avoiding this (the odd atrocious-to-native-speakers foreign language codename slips through sometimes, such as the odd example in the European Enemies supplement for 4th edition, but that's not really this trope so much).
 However, one example that may sound more unfortunate today than in the late 80s comes straight from the 4th edition Hero System Rulebook's sample NPC section, i.e. a page that everybody familiar with that system likely will have come across: a supervillainess with sonic powers stemming from an alien necklace she found, going by the name of...Howler.
 In spite of that she's kept showing up in villain roster books since then.

 In Australian Rules Football, Melbourne were originally nicknamed the "Fuchsias", and Hawthorn were the "Mayblooms".
 They have since changed to "Demons" and "Hawks", respectively.
 Sydney (formerly South Melbourne) are still nicknamed the "Swans".
 In the 19th and early 20th century, Essendon's colors of black and red resulted in them being unfortunately referred to as the "Blood-stained Niggers".
 With the advent of World War II, the proximity of the air force base led them to adopt the official nickname of the "Bombers", though they were, and are, also known as the "Dons".
 Similarly, South Melbourne (not Sydney, because the forced transfer of the club to NSW involved the team name formally becoming the "Sydney Swans") were known for many years as the Blood-stained Angels, or the Bloods for short, due to their predominantly white shirt with a red sash or yoke.